Why Uber tendered 15 percent of its shares to SoftBank

 Uber is in need of reform, and the SoftBank Group's involvement can help secure changes that are already afoot.

-Khosrowshahi is already proving to take a softer approach than his predecessor, as Kalanick struggles to regain power after last June's ouster.
-He left a company facing dozens of scandals, including internal sexual harassment accusations and a toxic workplace culture heaving with gender bias.
+CEO Dara Khosrowshahi is already proving to take a softer approach than his predecessor, as Kalanick struggles to regain power after his ouster in June.
+He left a company facing dozens of scandals, including sexual harassment accusations and a toxic workplace culture heaving with gender bias.

 What does SoftBank's involvement mean for Uber's valuation?

-SoftBank's investment values Uber at $48 billion, the WSJ reported, citing unnamed sources.
-That's a stark, nearly 30 percent contrast from the roughly $70 billion valuation attached to it.
+SoftBank's investment values Uber at $48 billion, the Journal reported, citing unnamed sources.
+That's a stark contrast from the roughly $70 billion valuation attached to it earlier this year.

 Uber's valuation could take a hit in the short term, though with Uber trying to regain its footing, it's too soon to talk IPO.